bolorundurowb/dotenv.net/src/dotenv.net/README.md

 this looks through your assembly's folder and three folders up for a `.env` file and loads that.

-the values saved in your `.env` file would be availale in your application and can be accessed via:
+the values saved in your `.env` file would be available in your application and can be accessed via:
  ```csharp
 Environment.GetEnvironmentVariable("DB_HOST"); // would output 'localhost'
 ```